EMF & ELF Health Risks: Get The Facts

 Electric appliances in the household

-The strongest power frequency electric fields that are ordinarily encountered in the environment exist beneath high voltage transmission lines.
+The strongest power frequency electric fields ordinarily encountered in the environment exist beneath high-voltage transmission lines.
 In contrast, the strongest magnetic fields at power frequency are normally found very close to motors and other electrical appliances, as well as in specialized equipment such as magnetic resonance scanners used for medical imaging.

 Typical electric field strengths measured near household appliances